 Under the terms of the agreement, we received a $65.0 million upfront payment and $25.0 million from the sale of our series C preferred stock to an affiliate of Celgene.
-In addition, we earned a $25.0 million milestone payment for achieving proof of concept in the EPZ-5676 clinical program, received $0.7 million of research co-funding, and are eligible to earn up to $135.0 million in additional development and regulatory milestone payments related to DOT1L and up to $165.0 million in option exercise fees and development and regulatory milestone payments related to each additional target as to which Celgene exercises its option during an initial option period ending in July 2015.
+In addition, we earned a $25.0 million milestone payment for achieving proof of concept in the pinometostat clinical program, received $6.3 million of development co-funding, and are eligible to earn up to $135.0 million in additional development and regulatory milestone payments related to DOT1L and up to $165.0 million in option exercise fees and development and regulatory milestone payments related to each additional target as to which Celgene exercises its option during an initial option period ending in July 2015.
 Celgene has the right to extend the option period until July 2016 by making a significant option extension payment.
 As to DOT1L and each available target as to which Celgene exercises its option, we are eligible to receive royalties for each target at defined percentages ranging from the mid-single digits to the mid-teens on net product sales outside of the United States subject to reduction in specified circumstances.

 In January 2011, we entered into a collaboration and license agreement with GSK to discover, develop and commercialize novel small molecule HMT inhibitors directed to three targets from our product platform.

 Under the agreement, we received an upfront payment of $20.0 million.
 In addition, we have received a $3.0 million payment upon the execution of an agreement amendment, $6.0 million of fixed research funding, $9.0 million in research funding payments and $15.0 million in milestone payments and are eligible to receive up to $620.0 million in additional milestone payments, comprising aggregate research, development and regulatory milestone payments of up to $402.0 million and sales-based milestone payments of up to $218.0 million.
 In addition, GSK is required to pay us royalties on worldwide net product sales.